nightgrey/alfred-open-vsc-project/README.md

 Note: This can easily be customized to open the project with another IDE/editor.
 Just edit the workflow's last step in Alfred to use another command then ``code``.

 ## Demo

 ![alfred-open-vsc-project in action](screenshot.png)

 ## Installation

-1. Download the ``open-vsc-project.alfredworkflow`` from Releases.
+1. Download the ``alfred-open-vsc-project.alfredworkflow`` from Releases.
 2. Drag-and-drop it to your Alfred workflows.
-3. Set up the ``projectFolder`` variable.
+3. Set up the ``PROJECT_FOLDER`` variable.

 ## Usage

-1. Type ``dev`` into Alfred.
+1. Type ``code`` into Alfred.
 It should show you your projects.
 2. Select one with ``Enter``.
 3. Voilá, Visual Studio Code now opens with your selected project!

 ## Development

-This workflow basically consists of a simple node script bundled as an executable.
-To develop and build it, ``node`` and [nexe](https://github.com/nexe/nexe) are required.
+This workflow basically consists of a simple python script.

-You can build the workflow yourself with ``npm run build``.
+You can build the workflow yourself with ``make build``.

-### Debugging

-There's a tiny debug mode included.
-You can run the script with ``npm run debug`` to see some debug outputs.

 ## Todos and Ideas

-1. I'd like to eventually convert this node-thingy into a basic bash, ruby or python script (comes pre-installed with Mac OS).
-Currently, it's rather heavy for a simple script that basically only returns an Alfred-compatible JSON object of directories, but node.js was the easiest way to accomplish this when I was making it.
-2. Open Terminal/iTerm in the project folder at the same time.
+1. Open Terminal/iTerm in the project folder at the same time.
 (I tried to do this, but I didn't manage to make it work)

 ## License